hankjordan/bevy_adventure/README.md

 If you want to store any other kind of information, it should be done in the `WorldState` resource.
 This is so other interactives in your scene can access this state (for example, you'd flip a switch and the lights would go out) and so you are storing state information in a single place.

-### Triggering multiple actions

-The `Interactive` trait only allows you to return a single `Action` when an object is interacted with.
-This is done for ergonomics,

 ## TODO

 - Audio